 Students holding a J1 or F1 visa will be required to purchase the Premier Plan with only a few exceptions.
 Exceptions will be made if you are covered under an employer or embassy group plan.
-To obtain an exception, complete the waiver survey in MyAccess then e-mail a copy of your Certificate of Coverage, issued by your insurance company, to firstname.lastname@example.org.
+To obtain an exception, complete the 2018 Fall Student Health Insurance Acceptance or Waiver Form and, per the last question, upload a copy of your Certificate of Coverage issued by your insurance company.
 The Certificate of Coverage must indicate that your plan meets the criteria listed above and that the employer or embassy group plan benefits:

 - Cover medical evacuation to your home country at 100%; and,

 - Have a deductible that does not exceed $500 per illness or injury.

 Note: Individual plans, short term plans, temporary or suplementary riders, and/or travel plans will not be considered acceptable other coverage for waiving the Premier Plan.